econ-ark/DemARK/README.md

 2. Clone `DemARK` to the folder of your choice
 3. Using Anaconda, install the environment\
     `conda env create -f binder/environment.yml`
+    - If you already have installed the `DemARK` environment, you may still need to update it\
+        `conda env update -f binder/environment.yml`
 4. Activate your `DemARK` environment:\
     `conda activate DemARK`
 5. Enable notebook extensions.